matthew-campbell/UR3e_RG2_ER5/README.md

 ```

 ### Known Issues
 Pick function within full_robot_pick_place.cpp located in UR3e_RG2_ER5_pick_place/src does not fully complete (appears to complete but does not return back to continue within main function).
+Meaning it never gets to the place function.

+Robot arm does not go down far enough to pick the sphere.
+Will not find a trajectory (fails) if it tries to go any lower to pick the sphere.
+Maybe this feeds into the first problem?

+### To Do
+Allow for the caipability of placing the sphere left or right depending on what it is told to do.

+Fix the stated issues